A Lizard, a Pyramid, a Bee, a Slipper ….

-Until early 2020 the only orchid I was really aware of was the Moth orchid (Phalaenopsis) which I had only become familiar with because it was one of my studies for the RBGE diploma.
+Until a few years ago, the only orchid I was aware of was the Moth orchid (Phalaenopsis) and only because I painted it as one of my studies for the RBGE Botanical Illustration diploma.
 I later painted a Lady’s slipper (Cypripedium) growing at the Glasgow Botanic Gardens.
 They are both very different but each one I would have confidently identified as orchids.

-On a recent walk through a wilderness area close to home, I discovered several plants I didn’t recognise and it certainly didn’t cross my mind they could be orchids as they were completely different from the elegant and exotic looking specimens I had previously diligently studied and painted.
+On a recent walk through an undisturbed area outside Paris, I discovered several plants I didn’t recognise but it certainly didn’t cross my mind they could be orchids.
+They were completely different from the elegant and exotic looking specimens I had previously diligently studied and painted.

-I momentarily daydreamed about being the new Linnaeus (with an H) of the twenty first century and felt like the queen of the local wild orchids.
+I momentarily daydreamed about being the new Linnaeus (with an H) of the twenty first century.
 They looked quite ‘smart but casual’ demanding closer inspection, which told me here is something quite special even if it turned out they are not particularly rare.

 So, in addition to the Phalaenopsis and Cypripedium, my repertoire of orchids has now expanded to include those below:-

 The Bee orchid is the least common among my finds as I have only come across two – both in a more open, sunnier area.
 It’s a little more chic due to the little pouch resembling a bee.
 Probably why it is so named.

 The Pyramidal orchid is very aptly named after its neat, exquisite form and is very pretty as the petals unfurl from the bottom of the flower head upwards.

 I originally identified this as a Lady orchid but now I’m not so sure as it shows no sign of the spots around the neck of the petals.
 It could be a mature Pyramidal orchid which tends to lose its pointed head as the flowers blossom at the top of the flower head.
 (Although it does seem to have a longer form).
 Identification to be confirmed.